bchareyre/yade-mpi/doc/sphinx/user.rst

 In some cases, you might want to create rigid aggregate of individual particles (i.e. particles will retain their mutual position during simulation).
 This we call a :yref:`clump<Clump>`.
 A clump is internally represented by a special :yref:`body<Body>`, referenced by :yref:`clumpId<Body.clumpId>` of its members (see also  :yref:`isClump<Body.isClump>`, :yref:`isClumpMember<Body.isClumpMember>` and :yref:`isStandalone<Body.isStandalone>`).
-Like every body a clump has a :yref:`position<State.pos>`, which is the balance point between all members.
+Like every body a clump has a :yref:`position<State.pos>`, which is the (mass) balance point between all members.
 A clump body itself has no :yref:`interactions<Interaction>` with other bodies.
-Interactions between clumps is internally represented by interactions between clump members.
-There are also no interactions between clump members with same clumpId.
+Interactions between clumps is represented by interactions between clump members.
+There are no interactions between clump members of the same clump.

 YADE supports different ways of creating clumps: